Cancer and Its Treatment

 World statistics of cancer incidence are rising each year; on average cancer affects 15 million people annually.
-Cancer cells are present in the human body without any symptoms, but tumour growth is instigated by many adverse factors such as unhealthy lifestyle, toxins or radiation from the environment.
+Cancer cells are present in the human body without any symptoms, but tumor growth is instigated by many adverse factors such as unhealthy lifestyle, toxins or radiation from the environment.

 The immune system is essential to fight cancer; its power and resistance are associated with lifestyle.
-Some scientists have recently highlighted that cancer treatment leads to a mere removal of a problem – tumour, but the cause of the disease remains – a weak immune system.
+Some scientists have recently highlighted that cancer treatment leads to a mere removal of a problem – tumor, but the cause of the disease remains – a weak immune system.
 Hence it is important to consider a lifestyle change while being treated for cancer, and to enhance immunity – by healthy diet, regular and adequate exercise, or using high quality natural food supplements if required.
 Detoxification methods are also recommended as they remove toxic heavy metals, fungi and other unwanted harmful substances from the body.
 We live in a highly polluted environment which affects us, and our food hardly ever contains all essentials despite its best choice.
 Finally, it is important to take a responsible and positive approach to one’s own life and health.

 No herb, drug or a treatment procedure alone can defeat cancer.
 The most important as well as powerful and the most natural component in fighting against cancer is the body’s defence system – immunity.
 Its role in terms of cancer is crucial.
 A healthy immune system can cope with potentially dangerous microorganisms from our environment, and fight off foreign or damaged cells inside our bodies.
 If functioning well, it can cope with cancer, but the modern lifestyle and polluted environment weaken the immune system making it unable to act adequately.
-When the immune system is dealing with several problems at once, the growing tumour may escape its attention.
-However, the tumour grows within a short while and the immune system has only a limited capacity for its destruction, so it always eliminates it only partially.
-In this way the tumour can survive.
+When the immune system is dealing with several problems at once, the growing tumor may escape its attention.
+However, the tumor grows within a short while and the immune system has only a limited capacity for its destruction, so it always eliminates it only partially.
+In this way the tumor can survive.

 If the immune system succumbs to the negative factors, we fall ill.
 Nowadays, many diseases are solved by medications; we rely on them as a “quick fix”.
 By this we are not doing to our bodies any favour.